-Longer answer: While Google does take Lighthouse scores into consideration for ranking, the amount of time it will take to improve your score to jump up one rank or two on Google Search is just not realistic.
+Longer answer: While Google does take Lighthouse scores into consideration for ranking, the amount of time it will take to improve your score to jump up one or two spots on Google Search is just not realistic.

-It’s much better to spend your time optimizing other parts of your website, and not just obsess over a perfect performance score.
+It’s much better to spend your time optimizing other parts of your website and not just obsess over a perfect performance score.
 Here’s a free checklist we created to help optimize your website to get better SEO rankings.

 Why You Shouldn’t Obsess Over Perfect Lighthouse Scores

 We’ve already said many reasons why you shouldn’t waste your time obsessing over improving your mobile scores, including that mobile scores are notoriously low and hard to improve, and they don’t affect your SEO very much at all.

 But one more thing we haven’t mentioned is that scores can vary widely from test to test.
 Go ahead and run multiple tests and you’ll see scores often vary by 10-20 points.
 This is because of a bunch of different factors, including CPU throttling, browser extensions, geography and server location, and even your local network speeds.
 It makes sense to not put your full trust in the tool, but to use it as a jumping off point to see what your improvement opportunities are.

 Why Use Lighthouse At All Then?